Find answers to your commonly asked questions about voting and registering to vote in Maine.

 Can I vote by absentee ballot in person somewhere?

 Yes.
 You may vote absentee at the clerk’s office as soon as absentee ballots are available.
-Absentee ballots are available starting 30 to 45 days before the election at the municipal clerk’s office.
+Absentee ballots are available starting at least 30 days before the election at the municipal clerk’s office.
 You don’t need to complete a written application if you vote in person at the clerk’s office.

 When must my voted ballot be returned to my municipal clerk?